Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <ul>
 <li> The content were all written by myself and modified and improved by <a href="https://chatgpt.com/">ChatGPT</a> and
 <a href="https://app.grammarly.com/"> Grammarly </a> </li>
+<li> Special thanks to <a href="https://www.w3schools.com/"> W3schools </a> for teaching me to debug and write code!
+I have a clearer idea on how to implement more functions right now! </li>
 </ul>

 <h3> Media </h3>